dozmorovlab/HiCcompare/README.md

 The main functions are:
 + `hic_loess()` which performs joint `loess` normalization on the Hi-C datasets
-+ `hic_diff()` which performs the difference detection process to detect significant changes between Hi-C datasets and assist in comparative analysis
++ `hic_compare()` which performs the difference detection process to detect significant changes between Hi-C datasets and assist in comparative analysis

 Several Hi-C datasets are also included in the package.